ariefauliaa/ariefauliaa/README.md

 # 📊 Quantitative Investing Projects

-Welcome to my GitHub.
-I'm a Quantitative Analyst focused on building systematic investing strategies, developing custom analytics tools, and automating decision making in financial markets.
-This space showcases some of my ongoing work in strategy research, backtesting, and infrastructure development.
+Welcome to my GitHub, I’m Arief from Indonesia.

+I focus on quantitative analysis, especially in the financial markets.
+I'm into building systematic investing strategies and frameworks, making data driven decisions, and constantly searching for patterns in market behavior.

+On a daily basis?
+It’s learning, backtesting, learning, backtesting — rinse and repeat.
+I really believe that past performance can indicate future results (psst...
+NVDA’s move wasn’t a total surprise — sometimes the past leaves clues ^_^).

+This space is where I share some of the things I'm building, testing, and exploring.

 ---